 Fig. 3.
-The motion model for walking forwards and backwards, (a) scatter plot of rates of motion in the x and y directions (x on the horizontal axis, y on the vertical axis) when walking forward; (b) histogram of motion in the x direction when walking forwards; (c) Gaussian mixture fitted to the forward motion data; and (d) Gaussian mixture scaled and plotted with histogram of forward data.
+The motion model for walking forward: (a) scatter plot of rates of motion in the x and y directions (x on the horizontal axis, y on the vertical) when walking forward; (b) histogram of motion in the x direction when walking forward; (c) Gaussian mixture fitted to the forward motion data; and (d) Gaussian mixture scaled and plotted with histogram of forward data.